Home Articles FAQ Site Map

 Those statistics are averages for most businesses, however every business and salesperson and customer is different.
 In my business, I work with thousands of cold judgment leads from hundreds of sources across the country.

 In the last year or so I have noticed a steep decline in sales made per letter, email, or call.
-Luckily my business does not depend exclusively on cold leads.
+Luckily my business does not depend exclusively on cold leads because smart creditors find me.

 At first, I suspected this decline per lead effort was specific to my business, however my friends in several kinds of online and other sales jobs and businesses told me this was the same for them too.
 It seems we all have to work ten times harder to make a cold lead pay off than we did even one year ago.

 Why?
-The biggest reason is the economy, people have less money to spend.
-Another reason is that many people seem to be in shock and do not understand that just because the economy is bad, one does not have to hide their head in the sand.
-Some people no longer open mail or email, or answer the phone, unless it comes from someone they already know.
+The biggest reasons are the internet and the economy, people have less money to spend.
+Another reason is that many people seem to be in shock now and do not understand that just because the economy is bad, one does not have to hide their head in the sand.
+Some people no longer open mail or email, or answer their phone, unless it comes from someone they already know.

 Others reasons include competition, and everyone is exposed to more scams and advertising now than ever before.
 People simply tune it all out, and your sales message gets lost.
 Now there are ten times as many people trying to make the same sales as you are.